lbernardo/odin/readme.md

 The command read the module's default settings to know which directories and files to create must be created and which files to create

 ## Create your module
-To create your own project module, use the command below
+To create your  project module, use the command below
 ```bash
 $ odin config module module1
 Created file $HOME/.odin/modules/module1.yml
 Edit $HOME/.odin/modules/module1.yml
 ```
-Edit your module for create your struct
+Edit your module to create your struct

 ```yaml
 create: